dustedmtl/lastu/docs/USERGUIDE.md

 ### Citations

 Citation when using our software:
-Sami Itkonen, Tuomo Häikiö, Vainio, Seppo, and Lehtonen, Minna.
+Sami Itkonen, Tuomo Häikiö, Seppo Vainio, and Minna Lehtonen.
 In press.
 LASTU: A psycholinguistic search tool for Finnish lexical stimuli.
 Behavior Research Methods.

 If you also use our Finnish database(s) derived from the Finnish Internet Parsebank, your should also cite its creators: